calebrcannon/sudoku-solver/README.md

 a comment to indicate where.

 The code reads through the puzzle, and attempts to find places where there is only one possible number to enter into an empty space.
-If the puzzle hasn't been changed since looking through the puzzle for a space with only one possible answer, the code will move onto searching for naked pairs.
+If the puzzle hasn't been changed since looking through the puzzle for a space with only one possible answer, the code will move on to searching for naked pairs.
 Naked pairs are two sets of empty spaces in a row, column, or subgrid that have only two identical possible numbers.
 Once a naked pair is found, those two possbile numbers are removed from the rest of the row, column, or subgrid.